flex-height

 Implementing a preventative maintenance programme demands careful planning, scheduling, and allocation of resources.

-An enterprise asset management (EAM) system plays a critical role in helping organisations manage and maintain equipment assets throughout their entire lifecycle, from procurement and installation to maintenance and disposal—all within a single system.
+An enterprise asset management (EAM) system plays a crucial role in helping organisations manage and maintain equipment assets throughout their entire lifecycle, from procurement and installation to maintenance and disposal—all within a single system.
 EAM systems also help to streamline maintenance processes, improve asset performance, and support decision-making with real-time data and predictive analytics.

 Preventive maintenance programmes are comprehensive strategies that incorporate multiple maintenance activities to ensure the reliability and efficiency of equipment.
 These are programmes designed for systemic management of maintenance tasks, schedules, resources, and performance tracking.